Food Services Mission, Vision, Policies

 Our vision is:

-To provide nutrition education through create and cultural videos, utilizing teachers, employees, and community volunteers.
+To provide nutrition education through creative and cultural videos, utilizing teachers, employees, and community volunteers.

 To teach children and families how to cook and eat nutritiously, both inside and outside the school environment.